 The availability of component materials was not consistent during this period, Parker would use older components in newer pens and new components as they become available.
 Sometime in the second quarter of 1942, the imprint on the “51” was changed to a two-line format that remained until the end of the Vacumatic period in 1948.

 Conceding that later production used available inventory which included early components; however, during the war years, the brass used in the cap clip and clutch ring base was replaced by metal.
-War year clips and clutch rings show a silver base instead of brass.
+War year clips and clutch rings tend to show a silver base instead of brass.
 Post-war production returned to a brass base.

-The blue diamond on the cap clip was discontinued in mid-1947 due to a ruling by the FTC.
+Finally, the blue diamond on the cap clip was discontinued in mid-1947 due to a ruling by the FTC.

 “You know my method.
 It is founded upon the observation of trifles.”
 Sherlock Holmes – The Bascombe Valley Mystery